FreePBX XML Directory Setup

 runuser -l asterisk -c '/usr/local/sbin/xml_directory.sh'

-ls -la /tftpboot |egrep xml
+ls -la /tftpboot | grep xml

 nano -w /etc/crontab